 I was in the NORTH.
 Up at the coasts of Cagayan and the Ilocos Norte provinces when I was again invited to be part of Lakbay Norte’s 2011 edition, Leg 2, visiting several new and interesting spots as well as reacquainted with some old sites.

-I stared hungrily at the noodle dish served before me.
+I stared hungrily at the pansit batil patung noodle dish served before me.
 It was piping hot and the layers upon layers of sahog (ingredients) were just making my mouth water.
-There was crushed chicharon (pork rind cracklings), ground carabeef, slivers of pork liver, mung bean sprouts (togue), scallions, julienned carrots and cabbages on a bed of hand made fresh miki (a type of noodle).
+The dish includes crushed chicharon (pork rind cracklings), ground carabeef, slivers of pork liver, mung bean sprouts (togue), scallions, and julienned carrots and cabbage on a bed of handmade fresh miki noodles.
 A beaten egg, cooking from the heat, topping it all.
 Making matters unbearable was just the sumptuous aroma filling the small eatery.
 But I was in pansit batil patung heaven and was ready with fork in hand for my meal.

 Noodle dishes are quite common in the country.
 While it has become generic in most places, there are a handful of towns and cities that have their own take of the humble fare, making it their own identity.
-The northern city of Tuguegarao in Cagayan province is not only famous for the adventure, natural and heritage destinations that tourists and travellers come for.
-For the first time visitor, one’s curiosity is immediately piqued when almost all eateries, from hole in the wall joints to carinderias and restaurants are offering pansit batil patung (or patong).
+The northern city of Tuguegarao in Cagayan province is not only famous for the adventure, natural and heritage destinations including colonial era churches that tourists and travellers come for.
+A first-time visitor immediately feels their curiosity spike when they see almost every eatery — from hole-in-the-wall spots to carinderias and restaurants — offering pansit batil patung (or patong).
+The Michelin Guide even selected Chie Chie’s Batil Patung in Makati in its Philipine inaugural guide.

 Pansit batil patung what?

 The ubiquitous fare is basically a noodle dish with a mix of ingredients.
-Vegetables are first sautéed and seasoned then transferred into a dish or container.
+Vegetables are first sauteed and seasoned then transferred into a dish or container.
 The meat follows and cooked in water until tender.
 Fresh miki then replaces the meat.
-Egg is then beaten in, stirred and seasoned.
+Beat in the egg, then stir and season the mixture.

 There can be variations of this cooking style and ingredients can vary with slivers of hotdog or lechon added.
 In most cases, it is egg, sunny side up, placed on top before serving.
 Once on the table, a cup of the soup and the pamasingo, a shallow container with freshly chopped onions, toyo, vinegar and kalamansi juice completes the ensemble.